hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 For all languages please note:

 - the name of the container needs to match what the peer has in the `connection.json`
 - the peer is connecting to the chaincode container via the docker network.
-Therefore port 9999 does not need to forwarded to the host
+Therefore port 9999 does not need to be forwarded to the host
 - If you are going to single step in a debugger, then you are likely to hit the Fabric transaction timeout value.
-By default this is 30seconds, meaning the chaincode has to complete transactions in 30 seconds or less.
+By default this is 30 seconds, meaning the chaincode has to complete transactions in 30 seconds or less.
 In the `test-network/docker/docker-composer-test-net.yml` add `CORE_CHAINCODE_EXECUTETIMEOUT=300s` to the environment options of each peer.
 - In the command above, the `-d` option has been removed from the command the test-network would have used, and has been replaced with `-it`.
-This means that docker container will not run in detached mode, and will run in the foregroud.
+This means that docker container will not run in detached mode, and will run in the foreground.

 For Node.js please note: